Jump to main content

 Many chronic health problems that tend to develop as we age can make falling more likely.
 Geriatricians (doctors who specialize in treating older adults) are trained in assessing and treating these conditions and more and can also help assess specific fall risks in individual patients.
 They can help caregivers and patients themselves come up with tailored plans to address elderly fall prevention.

-• Issues with the feet , like neuropathy, can cause numbness in the feet and affect balance.
+Issues like neuropathy, can cause numbness in the feet and affect balance.
 Regular foot care and well-fitting, stable shoes are the first step to addressing how to prevent falls in the elderly.

 Healthy lifestyle modifications to prevent falls